beefyfinance/beefy-contracts/tutorials/deploy-pancakeswap-vault.md

 6. Replace the variables under the `strategyParams` object as follows:

    - `poolId` is the same Id found in step 2.
-   - `strategist` is an address owned by the deployer, its recommended to use a separate address on a hardware wallet.
+   - `strategist` is an address owned by the deployer, it's recommended to use a separate address on a hardware wallet.
    - `outputToNativeRoute` is an array where the first element is the reward token (e.g. CAKE, JOE, etc.) and the second element is the native token (e.g. WBNB, WAVAX, etc.)
    - `outputToLp0Route` is the path from the reward token to the first token in the LP.
    - `outputToLp1Route` is the path from the reward token to the second token in the LP.